This article applies to US customers only.

 - Unwrap a token, converting it back to its original form.

-- Navigate to Settings.
+- Navigate to the Settings page.

-- Click the Tax tab.
+- Select the Tax tab.

 - Select a start date.